 Toy Birthday Cake – The blog CraftPatisserie covered a small spindle case with felt and felt flowers

 Where to Sell or Donate Functional DVDs

 Some websites pay for your DVDs if they are in good condition, such as Decluttr.com.

 12 websites who pay for DVDs – recommendations from April 2018

 Donate DVDs to DVDs for the Troops – Often people are serving in places where they don’t have access to Netflix but they could watch movies, so they appreciate our DVDs.

 Artists Who Work with Recycled CDs and DVDs

 Sean Avery builds elaborate animal sculptures by cutting up CDs and DVDs.
 (In the podcast episode I said he was British but he is Australian!
 How embarrassing!
 Sorry Sean!

 The only craft I made from CDs so far has been a dress.
 I was participating in a contest with friends called GISH or the Greatest International Scavenger Hunt which involves doing a whole bunch of stunts and photographing them.
 The challenge I was doing involved making a dress from e-waste and then taking my photo as if I was a mannequin in a shop window.
 So I punch a bunch of holes in some old CDs and then tied them together with twist ties.
-I made a neckpiece from some coaxial cable.
-I went to my local Ann Taylor store which was the only one nearby that had mannequins in a shop window and asked the people working there if I could take my photo wearing this dress in the shop window.
+I made a neckpiece from coaxial cable.
+I went to an Ann Taylor store which was the only one nearby that had mannequins in a shop window and asked the people working there if I could take my photo wearing this dress in the shop window.
 It was a quiet day and they got a real kick out of it.